NOTE: updated 27 February 2015.

 A blog reader, sometimes called an RSS reader, lets you add your favorite blogs and then pulls in their articles as they’re published.
 All of that content is pulled into one place.
 Some readers use your browser; others are stand-alone applications.
 Most will let you categorize the blogs you follow.
 You could put your favorite genealogy blogs in one list and your favorite photography blogs in another.
 Blog readers are invaluable for following multiple blogs.
 It’s how I keep track of the 270+ blogs that have said they’re taking the 52 Ancestors in 52 Weeks Challenge.

-Until recently, my favorite blog reader was Google Reader.
+My favorite blog reader used to be Google Reader.
 Sadly, and inexplicably, Google decided to kill it off.
 My current reader of choice is Feedly, which is free and runs in your browser.
-(There’s also an Android and iOS app.)
+(There are also apps for Android and iOS.)

 When someone tells me that they’re taking the 52 Ancestors Challenge, I enter their blog into Feedly and put it in the “52 Ancestors Challenge” category.
 Whenever there’s a new article on that blog, it automatically shows up in my list on Feedly.